Apelsimon/queuetify/README.md

 # Queuetify

-Create a session where multiple users can queue and vote for songs
+Create a Spotify session where multiple users can queue and vote for songs

 ## Local deployment
 Follow these instructions to register the application, which will provide you with a